Iowa Youth Dairy Coalition

 Yearbook

 Each year, the Dairy Science Club distributes a yearbook highlighting events and accomplishments to current club members and alumni.
-Members of the Yearbook Committee assist in writing stories, selecting photographs, designing pages, and gathering sponsors so that each moment of the club's history is captured.
+Our club Historian writes stories, selects photographs, designs pages, and gathers sponsors so that each moment of the club's history is captured.
 Yearbooks are given out for free to all members, sponsors, and others interested.